Indian restaurants in San Francisco

-The vibe at Udupi is cheery and low-key, with colorful string lights and a smattering of Indian instruments decking the walls.
-Though the spot’s South Indian cuisine is strictly vegetarian, it’s flavorful and filling, drawing veg-heads and carnivores alike.
-That’s mostly due to the two-foot-long dosas: Indian crepes made with rice flour, stuffed with fillings and served alongside sambar and coconut, tomato and ginger chutneys.
-(The uttapam, a thicker lentil and rice pancake topped with vegetables and chutney, is equally satisfying.)
-First-timers can opt for the South Indian Thali, a sampler platter that includes rice, various curries, soup and dessert.
+The vibe at Udupi is cheerful and low-key; colorful string lights and a smattering of Indian instruments deck the walls.
+The South Indian cuisine is strictly vegetarian and the dosas are as big as they come, made with rice flour, stuffed with fillings and served alongside sambar and coconut, tomato and ginger chutneys.
+The uttapam, a thicker lentil and rice pancake topped with vegetables and chutney, is equally satisfying.
+First-timers can opt for the South Indian thali, a sampler platter that includes rice, various curries, soup and dessert.

-This funky, 10-year-old spot is helmed by chef Mohammed Aslam, a North Indian cook who cut his teeth at Indian Oven in the Haight.
-Aslam specializes in tandoori dishes cooked in a traditional clay oven, whether chicken, prawns, fish or lamb.
-Start with the pakoras, chickpea fritters stuffed with seafood, vegetables or chicken, and any combination of fresh-baked breads.
-Here, the naan goes beyond basic garlic, instead infused with ingredients like goat cheese, fruit, nuts, basil and peppers.
+For over a decade this funky spot has been helmed by North Indian chef Mohammed Aslam.
+Aslam specializes in tandoori dishes cooked in a traditional clay oven.
+Start with the pakoras, chickpea fritters stuffed with seafood, vegetables or chicken, and fresh-baked naan infused with ingredients like goat cheese, fruit, nuts, basil and peppers.
 Regulars swear by the curried lamb chops, which are slow-cooked with ginger, onions, saffron and garlic.
-Cap off your meal with a mug of cardamom-, cinnamon- and fennel-spiced homemade chai.
+Complete your meal with a mug of cardamom-cinnamon-fennel-spiced homemade chai.

-Business partners and brothers Sohel, Zoaib and Moiz Subedar grew up around the stove—their father opened the original location of this Pakistani restaurant in the ‘80s.
-Though it’s situated on a rather dreary strip near Civic Center, the spot is warm and vibrant inside, lit by candles and swathed in multicolored stripes and Indian movie posters.
-The menu spans meaty and vegetarian curries, rice dishes, kebabs and over a dozen varieties of naan.
-(Try the spicy flecked with minced jalapeño.)
+Mela is situated on a rather dreary strip near Civic Center, but inside it is warm and vibrant, lit by candles and swathed in multicolored stripes and Indian movie posters.
+On the menu are a huge variety of meaty and vegetarian curries, rice dishes, kebabs and over a dozen styles of naan (try the spicy flecked with minced jalapeño).
 Don’t miss the faluda for dessert, an Indian-style milkshake made with rose syrup, coconut jelly, sweet basil seeds, cream and Mitchell’s mango ice cream.

-This no-frills mini-chain (there’s a second location at 501 O’Farrell St) is cheap, quick and authentic.
-Order at the counter and wait alongside the rowdy masses until your order is called, then snag a table and chow down.
-What Pakwan lacks in ambiance, it makes up for in well-executed classics, from tandoori barbecue to lamb biryani and saag paneer to butter chicken.
+This no-frills mini-chain is cheap, quick and authentic.
+Order at the counter then chow down on classics like tandoori chicken, lamb biryani and saag paneer.
 Both the heat and the portion sizes are generous.
 Fortunately, it’s BYOB, so you can douse your tingling tongue with a beer or three.